 - Making the right choices: Drugs and alcohol rewire your brain and control your behavior.
 Y subsequently feel compelled to continue using them as your tolerance increases.
 During detox, you free your mind and body from drugs and alcohol.
 Now, you have a choice.
 When you choose to get help and stay sober, you exercise new life skills you learn in life skills rehab.
 You also set aside the skewed habits that defined you during addiction.

 - Loving kindness: This one may sound a bit like a greeting card.
 However, acting out of kindness changes you on a fundamental level.
 Begin by showing yourself forgiveness and love.
 This is one of the most important recovery core values because it helps you re-establish your humanity and dignity.

 - Compassion: Similarly to loving-kindness, compassion applies both to yourself and others.
 For example, you may feel guilt and shame at any time during your recovery.
-You might feel a sense of low self-worth due to failed attempts to give up substance abuse in the past.
+You might feel a sense of low self-worth due to failed attempts to give up substance use in the past.
 Reinforcing those negative beliefs fuels the cycle of relapse and stands in the way of your recovery.

 By replacing blame and judgment with compassion, you can forgive yourself and invite others into your life to fill the void left by drugs and alcohol.